cxli233/FriendsDontLetFriends/README.md

 Second of all, you can see that the shape of the histogram is only robust to changing bin number when the sample size is fairly large (like 1000).
 Even if n = 100, the appearance of the histogram can change drastically as the number of bins changes.

-# Friends don't let friends use boxpot for binomial data
+# Friends don't let friends use boxpot for bimodal data
 This figure should speak for itself.
 Is your boxplot hiding something from you?

 ![Is your box plot hiding something from you](https://github.com/cxli233/FriendsDontLetFriends/blob/main/Results/BoxPlots_for_binomial.png)

-Before making a boxplot, one should check the distribution of their data, since box plots focus on median and quartiles, they cannot handle binomial data (and by extension data with multiple modes).
+Before making a boxplot, one should check the distribution of their data, since box plots focus on median and quartiles, they cannot handle bimodal data (and by extension data with multiple modes).
 Ploting all the data points using `geom_quasirandom()` from the [ggbeeswarm package](https://github.com/eclarke/ggbeeswarm) is the best practice for small sample to moderate (less than tens of thousands) sample sizes, as distribution-based graphics such as violin plots and histograms are not robust to small sample sizes.
 See [this section](https://github.com/cxli233/FriendsDontLetFriends#2-friends-dont-let-friends-make-violin-plots-for-small-sample-sizes) and [this section](https://github.com/cxli233/FriendsDontLetFriends/tree/main?tab=readme-ov-file#friends-dont-let-friends-use-histogram-for-small-sample-sizes) for details.

 # Conclusion (?)